Imago

 Additionally, his pairing with fellow rookie James Pearce Jr. has changed Atlanta’s defensive identity.
 The duo is the only rookie pair in the league to produce a sack, force a fumble, and recover one in back-to-back games.
 Their emergence has helped push Atlanta to 29 sacks already, far ahead of last season’s pace.

-While the rookie’s impact is obvious.
-The wins are not.
+While the rookie’s impact is obvious, the team needs to pick up wins.
 If this team wants results, they would need to tighten up on both sides of the ball.

 ADVERTISEMENT